lukaskremla/micropython-tools-jetbrains/README.md

 support to modern industry-standard IDEs.
 My aim with this fork is to address this need.

 There will be frequent updates, I'm actively working on developing new features and fixing bugs in the existing code.
-If you run into any problems or bugs using this plugin, please create an issue.
+If you run into any problems while using this plugin, please create an issue.
 For any suggestions or feature requests, feel free to start a discussion.

 Some of the features you can expect soon include:

-- New device management and built-in type hint support
-- New flashing/upload UI
+- Availability in CLion plugin marketplace
 - Drag and drop file system interaction
+- Integration with mpy-cross to allow compiling to bytecode

 Long term plans:

 - Built-in MicroPython firmware flashing support
-- Rewrite communication layer using pyserial
-- Support compiling to bytecode
-- After finishing the pyserial communication rewrite I might consider developing MicroPython plugins for Visual Studio and VScode as well
+- After the full-release of this plugin I might consider also developing MicroPython plugins for VSCode and possibly Visual Studio 2022

 ## Usage tips